catspeed-cc/tokenserver-debian/README.md

 - Fijxu my mentor
 - anyone who's been waiting patiently

 Invidious can be a real awesome community that encourages learning.
+Do not be discouraged, ever.
+You can do it :3c

 ~ mooleshacat (invidious.catspeed.cc) Debian + bash FTW